malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Daniel Kahneman describes thought as being either rapid with immediate conclusion without deliberation (_System I thinking_) or deliberative (_System II thinking_) [citation].
 I suspect that habitual and rational control coincide very closely with System I and System II thinking, respectively, if not exactly coincident.
 Where any ambiguity may arise is in the underlying mechanisms of habitual and rational control.
 For example, the learned strategies that I mention as part of rational control could be described as learned habits of thought.

-## Habitual and Rational Meta-management
+# IV.4 Deeper Dive into Meta-management
 points:
 * domain knowledge, complex, lots of neural mass
 * domain knowledge at time of meta-management same as domain knowledge in effect within CP at that time, so if there is any mechanism that "loads" domain knowledge in order to hold it is context during execution, then that same domain knowledge may be at play in both systems.